tanovese/Weather-Dashboard/readme.md

 ## Credits

 The completion of this project was done with the help of Joem Casusi, a Rutgers coding tutor.
 Specifically, he helped with the transferData and the transferCurrentData functions where weather data from the API is displayed to the html id's.
-Further completion of the project was done with the help of Rutgers' BCS tutors.
+Further completion of the project was done with the help of Rutgers' BCS learning assistants.

 ## License